 If, like the companies mentioned here, your online business relies on User Generated Content then you need to make sure that every single customer gets the best experience possible.

-Here at Besedo, it’s our goal to help companies do exactly that.
+Here at Besedo, our goal is to help companies do that.

 This is Besedo